Puppy potty training is an exercise in patience and love.

 Potty training should start as soon as you bring your puppy home — potty training an 8-week-old puppy is advisable when possible.
 Recognize that your puppy may struggle to hold its bladder, so plan to take your dog outside often to prevent accidents.

-If your pup has an accident at first, clean the mess up thoroughly or move it outside so your little dog understands that it is supposed to go out.
+If your pup has an accident, clean the mess up thoroughly or move it outside so your little dog understands that it is supposed to go out.
 Don’t punish your puppy for accidents.
+Punishment can make your puppy afraid and hamper your training efforts.

-When it does relieve itself outside, always offer an immediate, positive reward and reinforcement, typically in the form of a veterinarian-approved puppy treat and some well-deserved affection.
+When your puppy relieves itself outside, always offer an immediate, positive reward and reinforcement, typically a veterinarian-approved puppy treat and some well-deserved affection.

 Puppies are never too young for positive reinforcement, and it’s the most effective and kindest way to teach a dog what you expect of them.

-The 8-week-old puppy training should begin with potty training, an essential skill for your comfort.
+The 8-week-old puppy training should begin with potty training, an essential skill.

 How often should a puppy pee?

-How often a puppy should pee varies by age and size.
+How often a puppy should pee, and poop varies by age and size.

-As your little dog grows, it will eventually be able to hold its urine through the night.
+As your little dog grows, it can eventually hold its urine through the night.
 In the beginning, however, your puppy will need to urinate every 2-4 hours — not unlike having a human child.

 If possible, it’s advisable to take your puppy out at night if it is whining or exhibiting signs that it’s time to go potty.